ashraf-minhaj/ashraf-minhaj/README.md

 ![raspverrypi](https://img.shields.io/badge/Raspberrypi-6CC04A?style=flat-square&logo=raspberrypi&logoColor=C51A4A)
 ![aws](https://img.shields.io/badge/AWS-black?style=flat-square&logo=amazon&logoColor=orange)

-I am a CloudOps Engineer with a deep Crush on DevOps.
-Currently Deploying [Programming-Hero](https://www.programming-hero.com/)'s web applications by writing infrastructures, building CICD pipelines etc. Python is my love, making DIY gadgets and robots are my hobby, love to have tech talk & share knowledge.
+A full time DevOps Engineer and Automation lover.
+Python is my love, making DIY gadgets and robots are my hobby, love to have tech talk & share knowledge.
 I usually talk in two programming languages, but understand many more.
 I occasionally write blogs at [dev.to/ashraf-minhaj](https://dev.to/ashraf-minhaj/) about DevOps, AWS, IAC, CICD etc.

 Feeling the urge to give back from where I learnt a lot, I contribute actively to the StackOverflow community too -